 Patient Cost/Physician Reimbursement

-FDA restricts cost recovery for the investigational product by the manufacturer to the actual cost of the product.
+FDA restricts cost recovery for the investigational drug, biologic, or medical device by the manufacturer to the actual cost of the product.
 There are no FDA regulations that govern reimbursement for the physician’s time and services.
 Some physicians provide services pro bono, and others charge the patient for treatment services.

 Finding an IRB

 If you need assistance finding an IRB to review an expanded access request, please contact Clinical Research Pathways at email@example.com or call 404.386.8982.